 If you are afraid of watering new sod, don’t be.
 Watering new sod is actually necessary to ensure that it will take root.
 In fact, it is entirely true that you will need to water new sod more than established grass.
 However, it is important to know where the line is between watering it just enough and watering it excessively.

 After all, allowing your sod to be exposed to too much water can do more than just make it a soggy mess.
-It can create a system that has weak roots, is susceptible to fungi and insects, and prone to disease.
+It can create a system that has weak roots, is susceptible to fungi and insects, and is prone to disease.
 There are signs that can let you know if you are watering your new sod too much, and once you spot these, you can go ahead and skip watering a few times to keep the sod moist but not overly soaked.

 Signs You’re Overwatering